 It’s common knowledge now that if you are using cloud accounting software, you have access to bank feeds i.e. your bank transactions are pulled into your accounting file from your bank institution on a daily basis via the magic of the “cloud”.
-This means that you have up to the minute updates of exactly what’s happening in your business accounts.
+This means that you have up to the minute updates on exactly what’s happening in your business accounts.
 This is a great thing – no doubt.
 It also means the amount of time you would otherwise spend on tedious data entry is considerably reduced – what’s not to like?
 Undoubtedly bank feeds have been a real boon for business owners and bookkeepers alike but lately, due to some recent events in our BAS Agent practice, I have started to wonder if we actually can or should trust bank feeds.
 Let me tell you what happened……

 Late last year we acquired a new client who was using cloud accounting software (no need to name the software – irrelevant to our story) and had been doing so for over a year.
 We were engaged to process his quarter 2 BAS and then maintain the file from that point onwards, including reconciling his accounts on a monthly basis and processing all future activity statements.
 We completed the Q2 BAS noting that we had to do quite a few adjustments etc. to the accounts to raise the correct figures but expected nothing less as it was the first time we had worked with the file.
 Now it’s worth noting that this particular client has 6 bank accounts plus a credit card account which is quite unusual as most businesses would only have 1 to 3 accounts at the most.
-Nonetheless each account is connected to it’s individual bank feed and all works well……..or so we thought!
+Nonetheless, each account is connected to its individual bank feed and all works well……..or so we thought!

-So here’s the picture so far, all bank accounts have been reconciled via actual bank statements as at 31st December 2012 and the Q2 BAS has been lodged.
+So here’s the picture so far, all bank accounts have been reconciled via actual bank statements as of 31st December 2012 and the Q2 BAS has been lodged.
 All good?
 Yep – great actually considering none of the bank accounts had ever been reconciled since the start of the file (groan).
 So a few weeks ago we “visited” the client’s file to process bank reconciliations for the month of Jan 2013 as per our client-BAS Agent agreement.
 That’s when the proverbial sh#t hit the fan!
-We compared bank statement end of month balances to those in the file for each account – none of them were correct (groan again).
-Upon further investigation we found that large chunks of data had been “dropped” from each of the bank accounts which was the cause of the incorrect balances.
-We were able to manually input the data and reconcile the accounts but this meant that what should have taken no longer than an hour, ended up taking us a lot longer much to dismay of our client.
+We compared bank statement end-of-month balances to those in the file for each account – none of them were correct (groan again).
+Upon further investigation, we found that large chunks of data had been “dropped” from each of the bank accounts which was the cause of the incorrect balances.
+We were able to manually input the data and reconcile the accounts but this meant that what should have taken no longer than an hour, ended up taking us a lot longer much to the dismay of our client.

 Since January, this has continued to happen in this client’s file and is an absolute pain in the you-know-what!
 Which bank is it you ask?
-That’s the one, “Which Bank” but actually we’ve had similar experiences (not to such a wide extent) with other banks and other cloud-accounting based clients.
+That’s the one, “Which Bank” but actually we’ve had similar experiences (not to such a wide extent) with other banks and other cloud-accounting-based clients.
 “Data dropping” as we like to call it, is a very real problem.
 These clients know that we will check their files and ensure that all bank accounts are reconciled to their actual bank statements, not just via the bank feed and so they aren’t really worried about this bank feed issue even though it’s a nuisance for us!
 So this leads me to ask some questions about bank feeds: